Overplay/Bellini-Core/docs/CLOUD_SERVER.md

     - TODO add to directions

 - auto-reload-pm2 npm module :)
 - had to call connect
+- having to publish each time i update is fun

 - git pull not working on cgrigsby with auto-reload now. asking for pw even though ssh is setup